 Dr. Orgel’s research interest in medical supportive care (cancer control) overlaps his clinical interests with the overarching goal to improve the comprehensive care of children being treated for cancer.
-He leads medical supportive care efforts within the Center aimed at reducing treatment-related toxicities to optimize the use of currently available chemotherapy agent and to formulate best practice initiatives to help guide families and practitioners with “every day” concerns during therapy.
+He leads medical supportive care efforts within the Center aimed at reducing toxicities to enable better-use of currently available chemotherapy agents and help guide families and practitioners with toxicity concerns during therapy.
 As part of these initiatives, Dr. Orgel conducts research focused on identifying specific needs among patient populations related to acute or long-term toxicities.
 Once identified, in a true “bedside-to bench-and-back” approach, translational research collaborations with laboratory partners form the basis to develop early phase clinical trials to test new preventive strategies and/or novel investigational agents to mitigate the specific toxicity, allow for delivery of planned doses of chemotherapy, and limit the long-term impact of therapy on survivors of childhood cancer.

 Caring for children with acute lymphoblastic leukemia, acute myeloid leukemia, and mixed-phenotype acute leukemia (MPAL)

 Albert Einstein College of Medicine

 Children's National Medical Center, Pediatrics

 George Donnell Society of Pediatric Scientists, Children’s Hospital Los Angeles & The Saban Research Institute

 2006 Global Health Fellowship, Albert Einstein College of Medicine, Bronx, NY

 2007 American Academy of Pediatrics International Travel Award